 1. Dealing with IRS Tax Penalties

-Our tax resolution services include reduction of penalty, interest or abatement.
+Our tax resolution services include a reduction of penalty, interest, or abatement.
 However, the IRS will agree to forgive penalties where there is reasonable cause.
 We will listen to your reason for failing to file or pay taxes and find details that the IRS would consider the reasonable cause.